nickc1/nickc1.github.io/skCCM.md

 As is clearly evident from the figure above, there is no way to tell if one series is influencing the other just by examining the time series.

 The next step is to calculate the mutual information of the time series so that we can appropriately determine the lag value for the embedding.
 The first minimum in the mutual information can be thought of as jumping far enough away that there is new information gained.
 A more useful thought construct might be to think of it as the first minimum in the autocorrelation.
-Mutual information, however, has proved to be more useful in appropriately picking the lag. [cite] The mutual information calculation can be done using the `embed` class provided by skCCM.
+Mutual information, however, has proved to be more useful in appropriately picking the lag. [cite] The mutual information calculation can be done using the `embed` class provided by skccm.

 {% highlight python linenos %}
-import skCCM as ccm
+import skccm as ccm

-e1 = ccm.embed(x1) #initiate the class
+e1 = ccm.Embed(x1) #initiate the class
-e2 = ccm.embed(x2)
+e2 = ccm.Embed(x2)

 mi1 = e1.mutual_information(10)
 mi2 = e2.mutual_information(10)